-Ever heard of the Bullet Journal?
-It’s this awesome note taking/list making/ground breaking technique that is completely customizable and flexible to your needs.
+I get this question a lot, what is a Bullet Journal?
+It’s hard to explain, but it’s this awesome note taking/list making/ground breaking technique that is completely customizable and flexible to your needs.
 Take a quick minute and watch this video to hear how to start a bullet journal from the mouth of the genius inventor, Ryder Carroll:

 At last, when I decided to start a bullet journal system, I started keeping everything in one place and it all started to make sense.
 With a real system in place, it felt more permanent, more like my notes’ home.
 Give it a try and you will see what I mean!